PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * make new dis datasets even if files are already available at T2
+  * short/long mapping for ANALY_LYON-T2
   * updated PD2P to use a negative weight based on the number of subs
   * ignore hidden datasets in PD2P
   * don't use modTime index on jobs_ARCH